princepainter/Comfyui-PainterAudioCut/README.md

 ### Features

 - Trim audio by frame numbers based on frame rate
+- After the upgrade, it now supports audio frame count output.
 - Add silence at the beginning using negative `start_frame` values
 - Maintains original audio format and sample rate